Future-Proof Your Career in 2024

 3. Explore Online Learning Platforms: Utilise online learning resources like Coursera, Udemy, or Khan Academy to gain knowledge in your new field.
 These platforms offer flexible learning options that can be tailored to your schedule and needs.

-4. Seek Veteran-Specific Resources: Look for programs and organisations that assist veterans in career transitions, like the RSL Veterans’ Employment Program, which provides specialised support, training opportunities, and employer connections.
+4. Seek Veteran-Specific Resources: Look for programs and organisations that assist veterans in career transitions.
+There are several programs available through RSL State Branches, which provides specialised support, training opportunities, and employer connections.

 5. Network in Your New Field: Build connections with professionals in your desired industry.
 Attend industry meetups, join relevant LinkedIn groups, and engage in community events to expand your professional network.